Eliza K. Jewett Science Illustration and Design

 Toyon

-Painting of toyon, Heteromeles arbutifolia, on display at Filoli's 10th Annual Botanical Art Exhibition, July 1–August 3, 2008.
+Painting of toyon, Heteromeles arbutifolia; received honorable mention in the CNPS Botanical Art Contest, January 2009.
 This native California chaparral plant looks similar to holly, inspiring the name "Hollywood" for the toyon-covered Los Angeles hills.

 Book cover